-So, why did not N. Tesla Broadcasting Co. hold a complete monopoly over radio communications in the U.S. until late in the 1920s?
+So, why did N. Tesla Broadcasting Co. not hold a complete monopoly over radio communications in the U.S. until late in the 1920s?
 Why did Nikola Tesla die poor while Marconi enriched himself, on his way to a Nobel prize?
-Because, you see, now like then, the game of patenting and intellectual monopoly is not all that democratic and open to the little guys as Ms. Kahn's recent book would like us to believe.
-Then, like now, when the big guys want a position of intellectual monopoly they end up getting it, original patent or not.
+Because now like then, the game of patenting and intellectual monopoly is not all that democratic and open to the little guys as Ms. Khan's recent and altogether interesting book would have us to believe.
 So it is the case that Marconi, supported by the likes of Edison and Carnegie, kept hammering the U.S. Patent Office until, in 1904, they reversed course and gave Marconi a patent for the invention of radio.
 We read that